hatonthecat/Voynich-Manuscript/README.md

 Bibliographic Details
 Imprint:	Rochester, NY : University of Rochester Press, 2001."

-In Bakhtin's words: "In rennaissance literature... the very concept that the Renaissance held of the world, was deeply permeated by a carnivaleque perception of reality, and often took on its forms and symbols.
+In Bakhtin's words: "In Rennaissance literature... the very concept that the Renaissance held of the world, was deeply permeated by a carnivaleque perception of reality, and often took on its forms and symbols."

 What better way to write a memoir by characterizing its era with the very playfulness that was seen in the Rennaissance's daily life?
-If Jost von Silenen was a patron of the arts, that alone does not suggest all of his non-chronological chronicles would necessitate a Michelangeloan brushstroke, but would at the very least hint somewhere in all of its prickliness, that there can be a comedy in a den of wolves.
+If Jost von Silenen was a patron of the arts, that alone does not suggest all of his non-chronological chronicles would necessitate a Michelangeloan brushstroke, but would at the very least hint somewhere in all of its prickliness, that there can be a comedy in a den of thieves.

 https://criticalphysio.net/2015/01/22/metaphors-of-rhizomatic-thinking/#:~:text=Deleuze%20proposed%20an%20alternative%20way,'